GiulianoErcole/Vyktor/README.md

 ## 🧠 Philosophy

 Where most AIs *learn from data*, Vyktor learns from *structure*.
-It is a computational organism — a digital ecosystem of code that evolves under pressure.
+It is a computational organism; a digital ecosystem of code that evolves under pressure.

 Vyktor does not “learn” in the human sense.
 It **mutates, survives, and adapts**, guided only by performance feedback.
 This project sits at the crossroads of: